owncloud/ocis/docs/helpers/README.md

 - The generated adoc files can be found at: `docs/services/_includes/adoc` when running locally respectively in the `docs branch` after the CI has finished.
 - The file name for global envvars is named: `global_configvars.adoc`.
 - The file name for extended envvars is named: `extended_configvars.adoc`.
-- A file named `docs/helpers/env_vars.yaml` contaning envvar changes gets updated in case changes have ben identified.
+- A file named `docs/helpers/env_vars.yaml` containing envvar changes gets updated if changes have been identified.
-- A file named `docs/helpers/extended_vars.yaml` contaning changes for extended envvars gets updated in case changes have been identified.
+- A file named `docs/helpers/extended_vars.yaml` containing changes for extended envvars gets updated if changes have been identified.
 Note, if changes appear, **this file needs manual treatment** before committing, see [Extended Envvars](#extended-envvars) below.

 ## Admin Doc Process